-Breakfast time used to be similar to the evening news as kids are listening before school and adults need easing into the day.
-Somewhere along the way something has changed and the same consideration is no longer being shown.
+Breakfast time used to be similar to the evening news as kids are listening before school.
+It’s the time when adults need easing into the day.
+When did we stop doing this?

-Since that day I have been listening to my favourite music while I drive and I can’t bring myself to stay annoyed with other drivers.
+Since that day I have been listening to my favourite music while I drive.
+I can’t bring myself to stay annoyed with other drivers.
 I also can’t recall the incidents in the same way I could before as they have no real impact now.

-I’ve concluded that I need to let my mind wake up gently and not stoke the fear glands so soon after my sleep has been stolen from me.
+I’ve concluded that I need to let my mind wake up gently.
+It’s not good to stoke the fear glands so soon after my sleep has been stolen from me.
 The same could be said about my journey home.
 It’s a time of reflection of the days events and a time to unwind before I get some me time.
 I’m treating both this way and it’s working out nicely.

 Allow yourself time to unwind before bed.

 As I said in my first point above – I am trying not to bury my head.
-We don’t exist in a vacuum and while I consciously avoid the news during my commute you are bombarded with information throughout the day.
+We don’t exist in a vacuum.
+While I consciously avoid the news during my commute you are bombarded with information throughout the day.
 Even if you don’t read the posts, billboards or articles your brain will still have absorbed the headlines.
 With all those buzzwords swimming around in your head it can be difficult to sleep.

-My solution is to find some time in the early evening to fact check a few of the headlines to put my mind at rest.
+My solution.
+Find some time in the evening to fact check the headlines to put my mind at rest.
 I then choose something more relaxing to do before bed.

-I sleep a lot better if I come to some kind of conclusion on a topic – even if it’s just accepting that the news item was agenda driven lies.
+I sleep a lot better if I come to some kind of conclusion on a topic.
+This does often mean accepting we are being lied to.

 Give up the snooze button!

-I’ve been a firm believer that hitting the snooze button and having an extra 9 minutes rest is a kind thing to do for yourself when you’re not quite ready to get up.
+I’ve been a firm believer in hitting the snooze button.
+Having an extra 9 minutes rest seems like a kind thing to do for yourself.
+This is especially true when you’re not quite ready to get up.
 A few weeks ago I read that you’re actually just putting yourself into fight or flight mode repeatedly.
-I don’t think hitting snooze once is going to cause too much harm, but the recommendation is to get straight up.
+I don’t think hitting snooze once is going to cause too much harm.
+Sadly, the recommendation is to get straight up.

 Why do people do this to themselves?

-I’ll admit that this does cause me to wake up earlier wondering if I’ve missed it, but this seems to make me less fried than having it go off every 9 minutes.
+I’ll admit that this does cause me to wake up earlier wondering if I’ve missed it my alarm.
+But this seems to make me less fried than having it go off every 9 minutes.
 I hate to admit that after just over a week I’ve felt more rested than I have done in years.
 It’s definitely worth a go, although it’s hard work the first week.

 Remember that it’s ok to walk away!

 These people just want to lash out because they’re angry and they haven’t realised it yet.
-However I’ve started to recognise the pattern and now know when to move on and save myself from any further rudeness.
+However I’ve started to recognise the pattern.
+I now know when to move on and save myself from any further rudeness.

-It’s sad that things have come to this but it’s best to accept it for what it is – this is good self care.
+It’s sad that things have come to this.
+I do think that it’s best to accept it for what it is – this is good self care.
 You don’t have to stay and battle it out.
 Nothing you say will change their perspective, until maybe the next talking point contradicts the original one.

-Now that you’ve created these self-care routines they should help you have less angst, get better sleep and give you more headspace to be creative.
+Now that you’ve created these self-care routines they should help you have less angst.
+Getting better sleep should give you more headspace to be creative.
 This means you can find more time to relax by doing more of what you love.
 Whether it’s gaming or crafting you can push forward into 2020 and develop your existing skills or learn new ones.